-Section 611(a) provides that "if the completeness or accuracy of any item of information contained in a consumer's file at a consumer reporting agency is disputed by the consumer and the consumer notifies the agency directly, or indirectly through a reseller, of such dispute, the agency shall, free of charge, conduct a reasonable reinvestigation to determine whether the disputed information, or delete the item from the file ..., before the end of the 30-day period beginning on the date on which the agency receives the notice of the dispute from the consumer or reseller."
+Section 611(a) provides that "if the completeness or accuracy of any item of information contained in a consumer's file at a consumer reporting agency is disputed by the consumer and the consumer notifies the agency directly, or indirectly through a reseller, of such dispute, the agency shall, free of charge, conduct a reasonable reinvestigation to determine whether the disputed information is inaccurate and record the current status of the disputed information, or delete the item from the file ..., before the end of the 30-day period beginning on the date on which the agency receives the notice of the dispute from the consumer or reseller."
 The CRA may refuse to investigate "frivolous or irrelevant" disputes.
 The CRA must provide notice of the dispute to any person who furnished information in dispute, which shall include "all relevant information regarding the dispute."
 If a disputed item is found to be inaccurate or incomplete or cannot be verified, the CRA must delete or modify the information and notify the furnisher.
 Upon conclusion of the investigation, the CRA must notify the consumer of the results of the investigation in accord with the procedure set forth in this section.